Canon 200D vs Sony HX400V

 It is notable that the 200D has a microphone port, which is missing on the HX400V.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 So how do things add up?
 Which of the two cameras – the Canon 200D or the Sony HX400V – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 200D: